carlaurr/challenge/3_security/README.md

 ### Requests
 Incoming requests to the Golang server should be authenticated (using JWT tokens, for example) and authorized.
 The server should validate who is making the requests and if they have the right permissions to access the resources or make a certain action.

-If in the future more services are added to the architecture, the internal communications between them should alse be protected using a service-to-service authentication and authorizations mechanism.
+If additional services are added in the future, internal communications between them should alse be protected using a service-to-service authentication and authorizations mechanism.
-We can use a service mesh such as Istio or Linkerd to implement mTLS, encrypting the inter-service traffic and verifying that only the allowed services can communicate with each other.
+We can use a service mesh, such as Istio or Linkerd, to implement mTLS, encrypting the inter-service traffic and verifying that only the allowed services can communicate with each other.
 This way, we are not assuming implicit trust inside the network, preventing attacks in case one of the services is compromised.

 ### RBAC in Kubernetes
 Role-based access control is used in Kubernetes to prevent that unhautorized users or service accounts can access the resources in the cluster.
 We should define roles and role bindings to grant the minimum permissions required to perform the actions needed.